Wildcard applications in the Azure Active Directory application proxy

 While custom domains are optional for all other applications, they are a prerequisite for wildcard applications.
 Creating custom domains requires you to:

-- Upload an SSL certificate in the PFX format to your application proxy.
+- Upload a TLS/SSL certificate in the PFX format to your application proxy.

 For security reasons, this is a hard requirement and we will not support wildcards for applications that cannot use a custom domain for the external URL.